 Library of Congress

 A tremendous variety of material on many subjects relating to American history, veterans, and other areas sure to be of interest to any genealogist.
-Of particular interest, you should be sure to see the American Memory section which provides access to many photographs, maps, historic documents, as well as audio and video.
+Of particular interest, you should be sure to see the remaining collections from the American Memory section, which provides access to many photographs, maps, historic documents, as well as audio and video.
 An especially useful site for educators.